Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Infinite partial resummations of propagator diagrams

+To avoid malaise of truncated perturbation approximations, infinite partial resummations of diagrams have often been invoked.
+One way of doing this is by renormalizing vertexes.

+Here, a ``vertex'' refers to an instantaneous Coulomb interaction denoted by a horizontal (dashed) line in a Hugenholtz--Shavitt--Bartlett diagram and is equal to an anti-symmetrized two-electron integral containing both the direct {\it and} exchange contributions \cite{szabo,shavitt}.
+It should be distinguished from a spacetime point of contact between propagator lines and an interaction line in a Goldstone diagram, each standing for only the direct {\it or} exchange contribution, often used in the $GW$ approximations \cite{Hedin,GWLouie,GW1,GW2,Vlcek2019,Vlcek2022}.

-To avoid malaise of truncated perturbation approximations, infinite partial summations of diagrams have been considered.
-One way to do this is by modifying vertexes.
-In the two-particle-hole Tamm--Dancoff approximation (TDA) \cite{Linderberg67,PurvisOhrn1974,Schirmer1978,Walter1981}, also known as the Brueckner--Hartree--Fock method \cite{Day1967,Baldo_book} or the T approximation \cite{Kadanoff_book}, the ladder diagrams of the types in Fig.\ \ref{fig:TDA2} are summed over up to an infinite order.
-The effect of this infinite summation can be folded into the bold-line vertexes as appearing in the first line of Fig.\ \ref{fig:TDA2}, which satisfy the diagrammatic equations of Fig.\ \ref{fig:TDA2vertex}.
-They take the form of a cluster excitation amplitude equation of the coupled-cluster theory \cite{bartlettRMP,shavitt} and are written algebraically as \begin{widetext}
+In the two-particle-hole Tamm--Dancoff approximation (TDA) \cite{Linderberg67,PurvisOhrn1974,Schirmer1978,Walter1981}, also known as the Brueckner--Hartree--Fock method \cite{Day1967,Baldo_book} or the T approximation \cite{Kadanoff_book}, the diagrams of the types in Fig.\ \ref{fig:TDA2} are summed over up to an infinite order.
+In this figure, the first two diagrams in the third and fourth lines are ``ring'' diagrams, and the subsequent two diagrams are ``ladder'' diagrams.
+The effect of this infinite resummation can be folded into the bold-line vertexes as appearing in the first line of Fig.\ \ref{fig:TDA2}, which must, in turn, satisfy the diagrammatic equations drawn in Fig.\ \ref{fig:TDA2vertex}.
+They take the form of the amplitude equations of coupled-cluster theory \cite{bartlettRMP,shavitt} and are written algebraically as

-\end{widetext} where $P(ab)$ is an antisymmetrizer \cite{shavitt}.
-Unlike coupled-cluster theory, where there is only one type of cluster excitation amplitudes (denoted by $T$), there are two types of the modified vertexes---2p1h and 2h1p---whose numerical values are stored in $\bm{U}$ and $\bm{V}$.
+where $P(ab)$ is an antisymmetrizer \cite{shavitt}.
+Unlike coupled-cluster theory, where there is only one type of cluster excitation amplitudes (denoted by $T$), there are two (2p1h and 2h1p) types of modified vertexes whose numerical values are stored in $\bm{U}$ and $\bm{V}$.
 They represent electron-electron repulsion tempered by screening and other higher-order electron-correlation effects.
-In this article, we call this approximation TDA(2).

-Equations (\ref{eq:TDA1_1}) and (\ref{eq:TDA1_2}) are a system of linear equations, which are solved in an iterative algorithm; that is, starting with initial guesses of $\bm{U}$ and $\bm{V}$, we substitute them in the right-hand sides of these equations to update $\bm{U}$ and $\bm{V}$ in the left-hand sides, and repeat this process until convergence.
-Therefore, in practice, the highest order of the ladder diagrams that are actually included in the calculation is capped by the number of cycles taken in this iterative solution.
+Equations (\ref{eq:TDA1_1}) and (\ref{eq:TDA1_2}) are a system of linear equations, which can, therefore, be ill-conditioned at some $\omega$'s.
+In this work, they are solved in an iterative algorithm; i.e., starting with initial guesses of $\bm{U}$ and $\bm{V}$, we substitute them in the right-hand sides of these equations to update $\bm{U}$ and $\bm{V}$ in the left-hand sides, and repeat this process until convergence.
+Therefore, in practice, the highest order of the ring and ladder diagrams that are actually included in the calculation is capped by the number of cycles taken in this iterative solution.
+Upon convergence, the self-energy is obtained as